 Try not to ask, “Do you speak English?” in English.
 You expect foreign tourists visiting the United States to know a few basic phrases in English, right?
 The French expect the same of tourists knowing a few basic phrases of French when visiting France.

-France ranks consistently as the most visited country in the world and for good reason.
-Unsurpassed opportunities to eat first rate cuisine for foodies, unparalleled art exhibitions for museum lovers, diverse topography that permits sports enthusiasts to challenge their limits, and quintessential European cafes for those that just like to sit and people watch.
-France has something to offer for everyone--no wonder it is the most visited country!
+France ranks consistently as the most visited country in the world and for a good reason.
+Unsurpassed opportunities to eat first-rate cuisine for foodies, unparalleled art exhibitions for museum lovers, diverse topography permits sports enthusiasts to challenge their limits, and quintessential European cafés for those that like to sit and people watch.
+France has something to offer for everyone—no wonder it is the most visited country!